shrikanthak/P4/readme.md

 ##How to Use the Web Application
 This is an employee portal web application that will typically be used as an intranet application in a company.
 It consists of 2 parts:
 1. Front end: Employees can edit their profiles, view other's profiles searc for people and also view org chart for the company.
-Click on a position in the org chart to navigate up and down.
+Click on a position in the org chart to navigate up and down the chart.
+The org chart shows the hierarchy starting at the supervisor of the employee.

 2. Back end: The HR administration, that adds, edits employees and positions.
 Typically in a company this would be a different application, but for the purposes of this project, it is included.